taw00/howto/howto-configure-send-only-email-via-smtp-relay.md

 > **A big caveat about 3rd party email providers!**
 >
-> I used yandex.com for this example (I have included yahoo information as
+> I used yandex.com for this example (I have since included yahoo and gmail
-> well).
-I recently discovered that Yandex has among the most limiting send
+> information as well).
+I recently discovered that Yandex has among the most
-> rates (how many emails you are allowed to send per X time-period) of all the
+> limiting send rates (how many emails you are allowed to send per X
-> large email providers.
-If you send over 35 emails per day via Yandex, they
+> time-period) of all the large email providers.
+If you send over 35 emails per
-> begin rejecting them as spam (then you wait 24 hours for a reset).
+> day via Yandex, they begin rejecting them as spam (then you wait 24 hours for
+> a reset).
 >
 > Google is a better choice at 500 per day, and Yahoo seems to allow 100 per
 > hour (I believe).
 But those services still have their limitations if